hasenbanck/toa/README.md

 - **Streaming architecture**: Process data without seeking or buffering
 - **Block independence**: Each block can be verified and recovered separately

+## Roadmap

+- Repair command
+    - Single file: Use ECC to repair file
+    - Multiple files: Use different, potentially corrupted version of a file (for example from different media) and try to repair both of them by using incremental repair routines.
+- Extending the libtoa (Rust) library to support more use-cases
+- Add a C interface and provide static / dynamic libraries to link against (for natively supporting more languages)

 ## Acknowledgement

 - The lzma code is a hard copy of the lzma-rust crate (Apache 2 license).